Aseelalsaqer/reading-nots/read14.md

 The user sees a successfully completed transaction occurring.

 OAuth is not the first authentication/authorization system to work this way on behalf of the end-user.
 In fact, many authentication systems, notably Kerberos, work similarly.
 What is special about OAuth is its ability to work across the web and its wide adoption.
 It succeeded with adoption rates where previous attempts failed (for various reasons).

+ OpenID is about authentication: as a commenter on StackOverflow pithily put it: "OpenID is for humans logging into machines, OAuth is for machines logging into machines on behalf of humans."